psathyan/neerali/roles/ceph/README.md

 # ceph
 This role installs and configures Ceph storage.
+The role reads the configuration information under the each cluster name / location.

 ## Privilege escalation
 Yes, privileged access is required for installing ceph.

 ## Parameters
+* `neerali_ceph_cluster_name` (str) defaults to `ceph`, name of the cluster location.
 * `neerali_ceph_public_network` (str) public network CIDR
 * `neerali_ceph_bootstrap_config` (dict) key value pairs as supported by cephadm bootstrap.